chintanvijan/Speech/README.md

 # Speech
-Contains javascript source codes for text-to-speech and speech-to-text.
+Contains javascript source codes for text-to-speech and speech-to-text .